open-keychain/open-keychain.github.io/help/index.md

 keys via SafeSlinger all have that same check already built-in, so as long as you trust the method used for key exchange, there is no reason to check the fingerprint again manually.

+## Can I mark public keys as trusted without certifying them with my own key?

+No. You can, however, simply create a new key just for certification, which will essentially be the same thing.

 # Getting in touch